ericoporto/ags-manual-wiki/DrawingSurface.md

     DrawingSurface.DrawCircle(int x, int y, int radius)

-Draws a filled circle of radius RADIUS with its centre at (X,Y) in the current drawing color.
+Draws a filled circle of radius RADIUS with its center at (X,Y) in the current drawing color.

 Example: